 We compute the lifted states as $\w_{i,j}=\tau_{i}(\q_j)$ and construct the lifted snapshot data matrix for each lifted variable

 To obtain low-dimensional data via projection, we use a block-diagonal basis matrix $\bar{\V} \in \real^{\nbar\times \bar{r}}$ that preserves the coupling structure

-where $\bPhi$ is the PSD basis matrix for $\q$ and $\p$ computed using the cotangent lift algorithm, and $ \V_{i}$ is the POD basis matrix that contains as columns the POD basis vectors for $\w_i$ for $i=1, \ldots, k$.
-We obtain projections of the snapshot data matrices as
+where $\bPhi$ is the PSD basis matrix for $\q$ and $\p$ computed using the cotangent lift algorithm, and $ \V_{i}$ is the POD basis matrix that contains as columns the POD basis vectors for $\w_i$ for $i=1, \ldots, k$.\footnote{The PSD basis matrix $\bPhi$ in the cotangent lift algorithm is computed via the singular value decomposition of the extended snapshot data matrix $\Y_e:=[\Q,\Pp] \in \real^{n \times 2K}$ whereas the POD basis matrix $ \V_{i}$ for $\w_i$ is computed via the singular value decomposition of the corresponding snapshot data matrix $\W_i\in \real^{n \times K}$.} We obtain projections of the snapshot data matrices as